 All four Pasadena Unified high schools (Blair, Muir, Marshall, and PHS) made the Washington Post’s “America’s Most Challenging High Schools” list for 2017

-Transitional Kindergarten (TK) at seven locations
+Transitional Kindergarten (TK) at eight locations

 French Dual Language Immersion Program at Altadena Arts Elementary

-Mandarin Dual Language Immersion Program at Field Elementary, Sierra Madre Middle and Pasadena High School
+Mandarin Dual Language Immersion Program at Field Elementary, Sierra Madre Middle, and Pasadena High School

 STEM (Science, Technology, Engineering & Math) and STEAM (add Art) magnet schools at Washington Elementary and Middle